darkerego/ethervault/README.md

 <p>
 I almost left all of these settings as immutable, and perhaps will create another version incase that is what someone is looking for, but ultimately adding this functionality did not add a tremendous amount to the deployment costs.
-As it is currently, it costs about 1,000,000 gas to deploy the contract.
-This is roughly the price of four average dex swaps in my experience, and at a gas price of
+As it is currently, it costs about 1,300,000 gas to deploy the contract with 1000 optimization runs.
+This is roughly just over
+the price of five dex swaps in my experience.
+If you wait till midnight on a saturday when gas cost is at say 20 gw, it's only going to cost you about 0.03 Eth in fees to deploy.
 </p>

 <p>